SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Datasets

 \subsection{Korea Video Sleep Study (KVSS) Dataset}

-The Korea Video Sleep Study (KVSS) dataset is a retrospectively constructed, multi-center clinical cohort that provides synchronized infrared sleep video and polysomnography (PSG) with expert annotations~\cite{choi2024poster}.
-Data were collected under IRB-approved protocols from three hospitals (Chungnam National University Hospital, The Catholic University of Korea St.~Vincent’s Hospital, and Hallym University Hospital).
-Across sites, 936 PSG examinations with synchronized infrared video were identified, and 881 PSG video pairs were included after screening and quality control.
+The Korea Video Sleep Study (KVSS) dataset is a retrospectively constructed, multi-center clinical cohort that provides synchronized infrared sleep video and polysomnography (PSG) with expert annotations~\cite{choi2024kvss}.
+Data were collected under IRB-approved protocols from three hospitals (Chungnam National University Hospital, The Catholic University of Korea St.~Vincent's Hospital, and Hallym University Hospital).
+The full KVSS cohort consists of 936 PSG examinations with synchronized infrared video.
+This study used a subset of 881 examinations selected after screening and quality control.
 Recordings were obtained during routine clinical studies for various sleep-related indications, including suspected OSA, insomnia, PLMD, and RBD, with infrared videos recorded in parallel with PSG to ensure temporal alignment.
 Despite minor site-specific differences in camera placement and illumination, all videos were standardized to MP4 at $640\times480$ resolution and 5~fps.
 PSG was stored in European Data Format (EDF), and sleep stages (Wake, N1, N2, N3, REM) and AASM-defined events were annotated by certified technologists and reviewed by sleep physicians.
 The dataset underwent de-identification and expert cross-checking to verify synchronization and address obvious scoring inconsistencies.
 In this work, KVSS is used only as a PSG dataset, and we leverage the recorded PSG signals and associated subject metadata without using expert annotations or the infrared videos.